cflint/CFLint/README.md

 * Please note: `inheritPlugins` and `output` have been marked deprecated in CFLint 1.2.0 and will be removed in 1.3.0.
 If you are using `.cflintrc` files now, please remove the inheritPlugins and output properties as soon as possible.
 Plugin inheritance will going forward always be treated as true, the team can not see a use case in which it should be disabled.
 The value of the output attribute is ignored.

+You can find a schema with the deprecated properties excluded [here](/src/main/resources/schemas/.cflintrc.schema.json).

 ### Annotation-based configuration

 Quite often there are scenarios in which you would generally want to run a certain set of rules against your code but in specific cases need to ignore an otherwise valid violation.

-A common example are violations of CFQUERYPARAM_REQ that can't be fixed by applying <CFQUERYPARAM...> because your DB server doesn't allow <CFQUERPARAM> in a certain position (for instance in a SELECT TOP #arguments.numberOfRecords# ... scenario).
+A common example are violations of CFQUERYPARAM_REQ that can't be fixed by applying `<CFQUERYPARAM...>` because your DB server doesn't allow `<CFQUERPARAM>` in a certain position (for instance in a `SELECT TOP #arguments.numberOfRecords# ...` scenario).
 See [Issue #282](https://github.com/cflint/CFLint/issues/282) for more examples.

 CFLint offers an annotation-based configuration to deal with this and similar scenarios.
 Annotations can be placed on the component- or function-level in a CFC or inline with code.